-PHYSICAL PRODUCTION IV.
+IV.
+PHYSICAL PRODUCTION

-- The figures for 1957 for NATO countries have been taken from the OEEC General Statistical Bulletin, July 1959.
-For Russia and its East European satellites, the statistics are from the United Nations Statistical Year Book, 1958 and for certain products from the Soviet Plan Fulfilment Reports. - Projections of physical production have been based on the following sources: - Soviet bloc countries, physical output in 1965; (a) estimates are based on available plans; - Soviet bloc countries, physical output in 1975; it has been assumed that the % increase in the 10 years (b) 1965-75 would equal the increase planned for the 8 This allows for some reduction in yoars 1957-65. the rate of industrial expansion; - (c) for European NATO countries, projections are based on OEEC estimates(1); - (d) for North American NATO countries, the projections are basically identical with those in the provious study, AC/89-D/11, table 7.

-EAC(58)3, Energy Advisory Commission, Provisional projections of fuel demand and imports in 1965 and 1975.
+20. The figures for 1957 for NATO countries have been taken from the OEEC General Statistical Bulletin, July 1959.
+For Russia and its East European satellites, the statistics are from the United Nations Statistical Year Book, 1958 and for certain products from the Soviet Plan Fulfilment Reports.

+21. Projections of physical production have been based on the following sources:

+- (a) Soviet bloc countries, physical output in 1965; estimates are based on available plans; - (b) Soviet bloc countries, physical output in 1975; it has been assumed that the % increase in the 10 year 1965-75 would equal the increase planned for the 8 years 1957-65.
+This allows for some reduction in the rate of industrial expansion; - (c) for European NATO countries, projections are based on OEEC estimates(1); - (d) for North American NATO countries, the projections are basically identical with those in the previous study, AC/89-D/11, table 7. - (1) EAC(58)3, Energy Advisory Commission, Provisional projections of fuel demand and imports in 1965 and 1975.